-The idea to tick off the Seven Wonders of the Modern World came to me when I realised I was just randomly picking places to visit.
+The idea to tick off the Seven Wonders of the Modern World came to me when I realized I was just randomly picking places to visit.
 I wanted to do something that had a bit more purpose and I thought that was a really good place to start.
 And so it became my mission to see all seven by the time I turned 40.

-I do a lot of travelling.
+I do a lot of traveling.
 I always have.
 When I left home in Northern Ireland to go to university in Scotland in my late teens, I loved being away and experiencing other places.
 I have never been somebody who sits on a sunbed.
 Every summer break, I would either go on an adventure or volunteer abroad, which is something I’m also passionate about.

 I took an extended break to do the five-day Salkantay Trek

 One year, I went backpacking with my sister, visiting Australia, New Zealand, Singapore and Hong Kong.
 The following year, I went off to Tanzania with my university and volunteered in an orphanage.
 I also spent three months in the Borneo jungle, helping to connect a village to water.
 That was one of the hardest things I’ve ever done.

 In my early 20s, I worked with homeless kids in Peru.
 That’s when I got to visit Machu Picchu.
 I took an extended break over a long weekend to do the five-day Salkantay Trek to the ancient Inca citadel – a more challenging and quieter route than the normal Inca Trail.

 I still have the photo of me standing inside the ancient amphitheatre

 By this point, I’d already seen the Colosseum in Rome, too.
 I’d visited a couple of times for weekends away – the last for a friend’s wedding 20 years ago – we all went to see it together the day after the celebrations.
 I still have the photo of me standing inside the ancient amphitheatre.